Joy Lane Pictures: Girlfriend Of Alleged Cleveland Shooter Steve Stephens Posted Happy Photos Of Pair Online

 Joy Lane also offered some perspective on Stephens, saying he had been a loving partner and caring with Lane’s children.

 “My heart & prayers goes out to the family members of the victim,” she wrote in a message to CBS News.

 “Steve really is a nice guy… he is generous with everyone he knows.
-He was kind and loving o me an my children.
+He was kind and loving to me an my children.
 This is a very difficult time for me and my family Please respect our privacy at this time.”

 A police cruiser is keeping an eye on the home where Steve Stephens and Joy Lane live.